modelica/ModelicaSpecification/RationaleMCP/0035/Readme.md

     msgstr ""
 ```

-Where *msgctxt* contains the ident of the Modelica Class and *msgid* contains the textstring which is situated in this name space and shall be translated.
+Where *msgctxt* contains the name of the Modelica Class and *msgid* contains the textstring which is situated in this name space and shall be translated.
 Please regard that if a *msgid* string (in this example "Volume Flow Port A") is given more than once in a namespace, all occurrences are translated with the same translation!

-It shall be mandatory to use for *msgctxt* the full ident of a class:
+It shall be mandatory to use for *msgctxt* the full name of a class:
 - so a specific translation depending on the content in this namespace is possible, as every textstring may differ depending on the context,
 - using the class makes it easier for the Modelica tool to copy and re-arrange models and packages without loosing the already existing language information.